-You probably already know the importance of having an EPK (Electronic Press Kit).
-A good EPK is the primary tool you or your band have to get the attention of the media, a mighty challenge in this crowded environment.
-Here are some tips to help you avoid making costly mistakes that could set back your goal of world domination (or at least making a dent).
+You probably already know the importance of having an Electronic Press Kit (EPK).
+A good EPK is the primary tool you or your band have to get the attention of the media — a mighty challenge in this crowded marketplace.

 Avoid a Poorly Written Biography

 A compelling biography is the core content of your EPK.
 It tells the intended audience who you are, how you got here, and why anyone in the music business would want to work with you.
 While it’s important to provide reasons why someone would want to support or write about you, don’t be overly dramatic and declare yourself the second coming of Jimi Hendrix.

 More importantly, make sure the bio is well-written and tightly edited.
 A sloppy bio full of spelling and grammatical errors will only demonstrate a lack of professionalism.
 This is one area where hiring a professional copywriter may be an expense worth making.

 Make sure any links to your social media accounts and website are live and clearly visible when reaching out to promoters.
 The information provided should also be an accurate reflection of your current band.
 You don’t want to link to a website showcasing your easy-listening or cover band days if you are now writing and performing original acid-rock tunes.

 Provide Samples of Music and a Performance Calendar

 Nothing promotes your band better than samples of your music and a list of recent and upcoming shows.
 Links to music streams and downloads should be provided so that press and promoters can get a first-hand account of what you bring to the table.
 Also, make sure you keep the list of your performances up to date.
 You want your targets to know you are in demand.
 If your band is playing shows and you don’t provide that information, they won’t know it.